zschreib1/vocaplus-ios-app/README.md

 - *func sanitizedWordId() -> (String)*
   Sanitizes the user input and returns the word_id that will be used to make the API call
 - *func APICall()*
   Handles the API call.
 The function reflects the nested structure of the [Oxford Languages API](https://developer.oxforddictionaries.com/documentation#!/Entries/get_entries_source_lang_word_id).
-It accesses the relevant API endpoints, parse the returned JSON data and displays it into the user interface.
+It accesses the relevant API endpoints, parse the returned JSON data and displays it onto the user interface.